 However, if we take the case of a family-owned local coffee shop, which wants to create a similar brochure, the situation is very different.
 They will usually work with a local designer to produce a brochure, which may go through multiple iterations before it is produced and honed to something that reflects the family coffee business's ethos and brand values.

 Once the copy has been written, the photographs or illustrations custom prepared or licensed, and the logo fine-tuned, they have a masterpiece that may have cost them several thousand.
 That is the real crux of the problem.
-Those first few thousand brochures may cost them a dollar or a euro each or more, including the printing costs, which may be ten to twenty cents each.
+Those first few thousand brochures may cost them a dollar or a euro each or more, including the average printing costs of brochures, which may be ten to twenty cents each.

 So, let’s say the pre-press costs are $3,000 and printing 5000 copies cost $1000, the cost is $1.25 per unit.
 It’s hard for the small business owner to avoid these costs on a custom-designed brochure.
 You might imagine that the re-orders will be costing only 20 cents each or so, but that rarely happens.
 When the reprint happens, prices may be changing, or some new seasonal change will be involved, requiring new elements to be changed by the designer.